 Damien Strahornemail: firstname.lastname@example.org

-Strahorn was the head coach at Plymouth State University two years ago and an assistant coach for four years at Columbia University.
+Strahorn was the head coach at Plymouth State University three years ago and an assistant coach for four years at Columbia University.
 He is the first head coach, other than Whitmore, to lead the Mules since 1970.
 Strahorn is the seventh head coach in Colby men’s basketball history dating back to the 1937-38 season.

 Strahorn is a 2002 graduate of Colby, with a bachelor’s degree in economics and a minor in administrative science.